 Being interested in crypto means more than just money.
 It is about becoming part of a dynamic of change that carries a revolutionary future.
 Linked with blockchain, crypto is the fuel for an entire new system in which you, as a free individual, can make your own moves.

 A blockchain is a distributed ledger, similar to a database.
 But rather than being controlled by a central authority the ledger is dispersed across multiple computers, which can be located all over the world and run by anyone with an Internet connection (Lost?
 Here is the extended version).
 In other words, blockchains are permissionless and decentralized networks that remove the need to trust individuals, fostering social scalability and allowing value transfers free from the control of external parties.
 Because the peer-to-peer network is established through collaboration and code, rather than a central authority, you no longer need a third-party to make a value transfer around the world, a ballot paper to vote or an escrow account to buy a home… It redefines the future of our entire existing systems such as banking, politics, education… and maybe so much more.

 What about crypto in all this?
 Bitcoin actually piloted blockchain technology.
 With the creation of Bitcoin, blockchain was invented.
 The technology simply didn’t exist before it.
 Buying crypto means supporting both the project linked to said crypto as well as the entire ecosystem: its revolutionary potential and future.

 #2 – Which one(s) should I finally go for?

 There is no good or bad choice in terms of crypto buying.
-The most important is to do your own research on which crypto you want to buy invest in and to educate your sell before any transaction.
+The most important is to do your own research on which crypto you want to invest in and to educate yourself before any transaction.

 It depends on how you want to use it.
 Basically, you have 3 different types of crypto: